Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/03_methods_evaluation.md

 **Native OVERLAP** is our Python implementation of binary any-overlap scoring, developed for computational efficiency and validation.
 We verified perfect parity with NEDC OVERLAP, achieving identical results to four decimal places across all metrics.

-**SzCORE Any-Overlap** extends binary scoring with clinical tolerances: 30-second pre-ictal and 60-second post-ictal windows around each reference event, plus merging of predictions separated by less than 90 seconds.
+**SzCORE Any-Overlap** extends binary scoring with clinical tolerances: 30‑second pre‑ictal and 60‑second post‑ictal windows around each reference event, plus merging of predictions separated by less than 90 seconds.
 These modifications, designed for clinical deployment scenarios where early warnings and reduced alarm fatigue are prioritized, substantially reduce reported false alarm rates.

 All scoring implementations process the same binary prediction masks, ensuring that performance differences stem solely from scoring philosophy rather than model behavior.

 ## Parameter Optimization

-We conducted systematic post-processing parameter optimization on the TUSZ development set, targeting clinical deployment criteria of ≤10 false alarms per 24 hours while maximizing sensitivity.
+We conducted systematic post‑processing parameter optimization on the TUSZ development set, targeting clinical deployment criteria of ≤10 false alarms per 24 hours while maximizing sensitivity.
 Our grid search explored: thresholds θ ∈ [0.60, 0.65, ..., 0.95], morphological kernel sizes k ∈ [3, 5, 7, 9, 11, 13, 15] samples, and minimum event durations d ∈ [1.0, 1.5, 2.0, 2.5, 3.0, 3.5, 4.0, 4.5, 5.0] seconds.

 For each configuration, we computed sensitivity and false alarm rates using NEDC OVERLAP scoring, as this represents the clinical standard for TUSZ.
 From the resulting parameter space, we selected three operating points for comprehensive evaluation: (1) **Default** (θ=0.80, k=5, d=2.0s) - the paper's published configuration; (2) **Clinical** (θ=0.95, k=15, d=5.0s) - optimized for the ≤10 FA/24h clinical threshold; and (3) **Aggressive** (θ=0.60, k=3, d=1.0s) - maximum sensitivity configuration.